-The RN-MSN option is designed for high achieving Registered Nurses who are already admitted to the Oakland University School of Nursing RN-BSN degree completion sequence
+The MSN option is designed for high achieving Registered Nurses who are already admitted to the Oakland University School of Nursing BSN degree completion sequence

 and who want to pursue a Master of Science in Nursing in Adult/Gerontological Nurse Practitioner

 The MSN degree completion option allows BSN students to take two graduate level courses, NRS 515 and NRS 516, while still an undergraduate student and pay undergraduate tuition rates.
 NRS 515 and NRS 516 replace NRS 355 and NRS 450 in the BSN degree completion curriculum and two graduate courses, NRS 521 and NRS 610, will be waived after the student begins the graduate nursing program.